 The Changing Face Of America.
 New Scientist, September 2012.
 Animated population pyramids, exploring future demographic shifts in the US by race, ethnicity and age.
 Made with D3.js.

 Seismic Hazards And Nuclear Reactors.
 March 2012.
-In the light of last year's crisis at the Fukushima-Daiichi plant, nuclear regulators are reassessing the resilience of reactors to natural hazards.
+In the light of the crisis at the Fukushima-Daiichi plant, nuclear regulators are reassessing the resilience of reactors to natural hazards.
 Made with TileMill and MapBox.js.

 Rains Come To Texas But Drought Could Last For Years.
 New Scientist, October 2011.
 Interactive map and graphics, made with Google Fusion Tables and the Google Image Charts API.

 Mining’s Next Frontier: Deep Sea Vents.
 New Scientist, June 2011.
 Interactive map of the world’s hydrothermal vents, published with Deep Sea Gold Rush special report and made with Google Fusion Tables.